 When you don’t pay your property taxes in Texas, the taxing authority can foreclose on your home and sell it to a new owner.
-You do, however, get the opportunity to save your home both before and after the sale.
-This is called “redeeming” the home.
-If you don't redeem, you’ll lose your home permanently.
+You do, however, get the opportunity to save the property both before and after the sale by redeeming it.

-This means that if you wait until after the sale to redeem, you’ll have to pay more than if you redeemed before the sale.
+So, if you wait until after the sale to redeem, you’ll have to pay more than if you redeemed beforehand.

 Even though you can redeem your home after a Texas tax foreclosure, in most cases, it is better to take action before this happens to try to make your taxes more affordable.
-For example, before you fall behind in your taxes you could:
+For instance, before you fall behind in your taxes, you could:

 If you’re facing a property tax foreclosure in Texas—or you need help redeeming your property—consider talking to a foreclosure lawyer or a real estate lawyer.